thayton/thayton.github.io/_drafts/getting-amazon-ratings-for-library-books-with-javascript.md

 </html>
 {% endhighlight %}

+The form contains the following divs:

+- **extension-search-form**: the browser action search form
+- **library-search-form**: the library catalogue search form is loaded into this div
+- **amazon-response**: each book's Amazon page gets loaded into this div
+- **results**: the library search results are loaded into this div

-Without the base tag relative urls in the library search results will not resolve correctly.
+Note the use of the *base* tag in <head>.
+Without this base tag relative urls in the library search results will not resolve correctly.
 The prefix `chrome-extension://<chrome.runtime.id>/` will be used instead of the library's hostname being used to resolve relative urls.
+The base tag's *href* attribute is set in options.js, as we'll see below.

 ```